wagner-d/TimeSeAD/README.md

 # TimeSeAD - Library for Benchmarking Multivariate Time Series Anomaly Detection

-TimeSeAD is a library for developing and evaluating time series anomaly detection methods with focus on multivariate data.
+TimeSeAD is a library for developing and evaluating time series anomaly detection methods with focus on multivariate data and includes several datasets, methods, and evaluation tools.
 It was initially developed in the context of a paper analyzing evaluations of deep learning based methods for multivariate time series anomaly detection:

 > Developing new methods for detecting anomalies in time series is of great practical significance, but progress is
 > hindered by the difficulty of assessing the benefit of new methods, for the following reasons.
 (1) Public benchmarks